PANS & PANDAS Symptoms and Diagnosis: A Psychiatrist’s Guide

 In addition to OCD or new eating restrictions, diagnostic guidelines say that children must also have symptoms from at least two of the following categories:

-• This includes generalized worries or fears, specific phobias, panic attacks and separation anxiety.
+• Anxiety.
+This includes generalized worries or fears, specific phobias, panic attacks and separation anxiety.
 Children may look like they’re in fight-or-flight mode or terror-stricken.

-• Children can suddenly start behaving as if they were a younger age, both emotionally and academically.
+• Behavioral regression.
+Children can suddenly start behaving as if they were a younger age, both emotionally and academically.
 For example, they may become more clingy and insist on being next to a parent at all times.

+• Motor or sensory abnormalities.
+Sensory issues include light, nose, and texture sensitivity.
 Motor issues include tics, abnormal motor movements, and deterioration of handwriting (dysgraphia).

 What causes PANS & PANDAS?